• Art Magazine

 The lovely idea of “good intentions”…

-Since childhood, we've been accustomed to starting the New Year with a host of "good resolutions."
-According to tradition, this New Year's Eve tradition dates back to Pope Sylvester , who also gave the New Year's Day its name.
-This pope's birthday was on December 31st, and even during his lifetime (the 4th century AD), it was customary to send good wishes to a birthday child.
+Since childhood, we've been accustomed to starting the New Year with a host of "good intentions."
+According to tradition, this New Year's Eve custom dates back to Pope Sylvester , who also gave his name to the day of the turn of the year.
+This pope's birthday was on December 31st, and even in his time (4th century AD), it was customary to offer good wishes to the birthday person on this special day.

 As is typical of church leaders, Silvester did not simply accept the good wishes for his birthday with thanks, but also used his position as a church moralist to promise all those offering congratulations forgiveness for the sins of the past year – but only if they in turn promised to improve themselves.